Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * OpenSSL fixed (heartbleed,...)
 * Chrome: Audio Fingerprinting not possible Firefox: **not tested (yet) - need feedback!**
 * Tor (several fingerprints still possible, it's on the todo and will be fixed soon)
-* Java/Adobe Flash, both are dying -> HTML5
+* Java/Adobe Flash, both are dead -> HTML5
 * HTML5 several stuff like Canvas, Font, ... (will never be fixed, use addons)
 * Cookies in general are not fixable since your page may need it, Amazon for shopping as an example (addons/filter-lists may help to whitelist).
 * CPU, mouswheel fingerprinting which needs to be fixed also within the OS (still open)
 * MAC address leakage - disable IPv6 (if not necessary/needed)
 * WebRTC since Chrome 48+ and Firefox 42+, both getting an new menu to allow it per-page (whitelist) [there exist also for both several addons, workarounds to compile it without WebRTC support)
-* PopUps are (if not Canvas/JS related) not anymore possible, you see a permission Dialog or can control this behavior directly via Browser settings
+* PopUps are (if not Canvas/JS related) not anymore possible, you see a permission dialog or can control this behaviour directly via Browser settings
 * Audio Fingerprint Tests
 * ....